 And finally, another recent study found that Pinterest ads had cheaper conversion rates and a higher ROI than ads on other social networks.

-The hypothesis surrounding the success of these ads is that it entirely depends on your industry and the type of product or service offered, as well as which networks your demographic prefer.
-For example, if your property is a senior living facility, TikTok and Snapchat ads really are not the way to go — and are highly unlikely to generate any quality leads.
+The hypothesis surrounding the success of these ads is that it entirely depends on your industry and the type of product or service offered, as well as which networks your demographic prefers.
+For example, if your property is a senior living facility, TikTok and Snapchat ads are not the way to go — and are highly unlikely to generate quality leads.

 Meanwhile, if your property is in student housing, it’s prime time for you to hop on board the TikTok train because your residents are already on the express track!

 If your property serves millennial professionals, you are likely on the appropriate platforms: Facebook, Instagram, and Twitter.
 Success on these platforms entirely depends on how you present your ads and when.